openglbook/openglbook.com/_includes/chapter-4-content.md

 ## Step-By-Step ##

-There are many changes from the previous chapters in this chapter, so let’s look at what just happened.
-The first thing we did is the same we do for each chapter, which is to include files and change the window title’s prefix.
+There are many changes from the previous chapters in this chapter, so let's look at what just happened.
+The first thing we did is the same we do for each chapter, which is to include files and change the window title's prefix.
 However, in this chapter, we replaced all of the `#include`s with a single include to `Utils.h`.

-Before we continue describing the code, let’s introduce a few new concepts.
+Before we continue describing the code, let's introduce a few new concepts.

 ### GLSL Uniforms ###

-In the previous chapters, we’ve learned that we can declare variables in our GLSL shaders, but haven’t actually imported any data besides our usual vertex information.
+In the previous chapters, we've learned that we can declare variables in our GLSL shaders, but haven't actually imported any data besides our usual vertex information.
 In this chapter, we need a way to transport our matrices to the vertex shader, and we do so by using so-called **uniforms**.

 Uniforms are global variables stored inside of the shader program, changeable at any time during the lifecycle of the shader program.
-Once a uniform is set, it doesn’t change and remains set until another value is set or the program ends.
+Once a uniform is set, it doesn't change and remains set until another value is set or the program ends.

 Uniforms can be any basic GLSL data type, in our case they are of type `mat4`, which represents 4x4 matrices.
-In a future chapter on shaders, we’ll discuss more GLSL data types.
+In a future chapter on shaders, we'll discuss more GLSL data types.

 #### Retrieving Uniform Locations ####